-Watch Courteney Cox Grill Charlie Puth In an Epic Game of Friends Trivia
+Watch Courteney Cox Grill Charlie Puth in an Epic Game of Friends Trivia

 It's safe to say she'd give him a resounding seven, seven, seven for his answers!
 As Cox praised, "You're awesome!"

 Alas, the Friends fanatic did stumble over one major question: What was Monica's biggest pet peeve?
-Though he though it was when someone didn't "clean up or something," he was quickly corrected.
+Though he thought it was when someone didn't "clean up or something," he was quickly corrected.

 "That's too obvious," Cox quipped.
 "It's animals dressed as humans!"
 Of course.